Electrical Engineering (ELE)

 282 Biomedical Engineering Seminar I (1)

 Seminar series given by instructor, invited experts, and students with focus on biomedical electronics, medical devices, rehabilitation engineering, and microprocessor-based medical instrumentation.
-(Seminar) Pre: sophomore standing in biomedical engineering or permission of instructor.
+(Seminar) Pre: MTH 141 or permission of instructor.

 305 Introduction to Computer Architecture (3)

-Introduction to CPU, instruction set architecture, instruction pipeline, hazard avoidance and branch prediction.
+Introduction to CPU, instruction set architecture, instruction pipeline, hazard avoidance, and branch prediction.
 Concept and evaluation of cache memory and memory management.
 Bus architecture and input and output interfaces.
 (Lec.
-3) Pre: 201 and 202 and one of 205 or 208.
+3) Pre: 201 and 212 and (205 or 208).

 306 Electronic Design Automation Laboratory (4)